 The motivation behind budgeting (improving your spending so you can save and grow your wealth) is healthy.
 The problem is the old method doesn’t work.
 It may even make things worse.
 Here’s why.

 Why Budgeting Doesn’t Work – Problems and Disadvantages of Budgeting

 It Adds More When We Need Less

 Often, instead of breaking a problem down to fix it, we add solutions on top.
-This creates more noise, and usually leads to more problems than we started with.
-We add more before we even consider less.
+This tendency creates more noise and often leads to more problems, not less.

 It starts with an initial problem of spending.
-We’re either overspending, or in some other way not satisfied with where our money has been going.
+We’re either overspending or, in some other way, unsatisfied with where our money has been going.